SOMERS POINT BOARD OF EDUCATION

 C. Previously accumulated unused sick leave days will be restored to all teachers returning from an approved leave of absence.

 A. The salary guides of all teachers covered by this agreement are set forth in Schedule A attached hereto and made a part hereof.
 However, the salary increments specified in these guides are not automatically granted, but are conditioned upon the recommendation of the Superintendent as delineated, NJSA 18A 29:14.
+Year two of the salary guide is frozen at the previous year’s step.

 B. The salary of a “teacher” shall be paid every other Friday.